-These terms and conditions apply to you if you purchase goods from us as a consumer.
-They do not apply for business to business transactions.
-Business purchases need to be covered by separate terms and conditions – please contact us to discuss if you are representing a business transaction.
+These terms and conditions apply to you if you purchase goods from us as a Trader.
+They do not apply for business to consumer transactions.
+These purchases need to be covered by separate terms and conditions – please contact us to discuss if you are representing a consumer transaction.

 1.2 What these terms cover.

 These are the terms and conditions on which we supply goods and, if relevant, our build service to you.

 1.3 Why you should read them.